HannesZeihsel/MarkdownQAGenerator/README.md

 # MarkdownQAGenerator

-A GitHub action to generate question-answer style cards from a markdown file and converts them to CrowdAnki files, so they can be used with the anki app.
+A GitHub action to generate question-answer style cards from markdown files and converts them to CrowdAnki files, so they can be used with the anki app.
 (Other formats may be supported in the future as well.)

-This action will parse a given Markdown file with a specific layout that is interpreted as questions and answers separated into chapters.
+This action will parse the given Markdown files with a specific layout that is interpreted as questions and answers separated into chapters.
 See [Markdown file format](#markdown-file-format) for the details on how to create those elements.
 Based upon this html question answer cards sorted into chapters are created that are then converted to a .json file and media files, so that they can be imported to [Anki](https://apps.ankiweb.net/) via the [CrowdAnki](https://ankiweb.net/shared/info/1788670778) Plugin.

 If you want to contribute or just run the actions console application locally please take a look at the notes [here](#how-to-contribute).